-Whereas the pelvis and ribcage have a bony presence from one side of the body to the other—in between these two structures there are only five bones, the largest five bones of the spine, living directly in the center of the body.
-These five bones, whose small inward curve determines our ability to be upright successfully, require a great deal of muscle tone to live in the proper alignment.
+The lumbar spine provides the only skeletal support between the pelvis and the ribcage.
+These five bones, the largest five bones of the spine, living directly in the center of the body, require a great deal of muscle tone to live in the proper alignment.

 The small inward curve of the lumbar spine is incredibly important if we want to have successful upright posture and good movement patterns.
 Unfortunately a tight psoas muscle tends to pull the lumbar spine into too much of a curve which has all sorts of implications for back pain.

 The function of the psoas is to pull the bones of the lumbar spine forward and down when it engages or shortens.
 If it engages or shortens too often, or actually stays shortened, it can compress the bones at the back of the lower spine as well as force the muscles (quadratus lumborum, spinal erectors) in the same area into a chronically shortened position.

 Don’t forget that we have two psoas, and while both can and often do become tight, having one psoas that is a lot tighter than the other, wreaks its own particular havoc upon the lower back.

 When one psoas is tighter than the other a pattern tends to develop.
 While there are themes and variations, the pull of a tight psoas usually presents as one foot (the tighter side) turned out more than the other.
 The hip on the same side as the turned out foot tends to be higher than its opposite; and in a counterintuitive stroke that same shoulder is pulled down towards the raised hip.